kodecocodes/swift-style-guide/README.markdown

 }
 ```

 * There should be exactly one blank line between methods to aid in visual clarity and organization.
-Whitespace within methods should separate functionality, but often there should probably be new methods.
+Whitespace within methods should separate functionality, but having too many sections in a method often means you should refactor into several methods.

 ## Comments

-When they are needed, comments should be used to explain **why** a particular piece of code does something.
-Any comments that are used must be kept up-to-date or deleted.
+When they are needed, use comments to explain **why** a particular piece of code does something.
+Comments must be kept up-to-date or deleted.

-Block comments should generally be avoided, as code should be as self-documenting as possible, with only the need for intermittent, few-line explanations. *Exception: This does not apply to those comments used to generate documentation.*
+Avoid block comments inline with code, as the code should be as self-documenting as possible. *Exception: This does not apply to those comments used to generate documentation.*

 ## Naming